liljencrantz/crush/README.md

     [1, 7]
     crush> help l
     type list integer

         A mutable list of items, usually of the same type

+        * __call_type__  Return a list type for the specified element type
+        * __getitem__    Return a file or subdirectory in the specified base directory
+        * __setitem__    Assign a new value to the element at the specified index
         * clear          Remove all elments from the list
+        * clone          Create a duplicate of the list
+        * empty          True if there are no elements in the list
+        * len            The number of elements in the list
+        * new            Create a new list with the specified element type
+        * of             Create a new list containing the supplied elements
         * peek           Return the last element from the list
+        * pop            Remove the last element from the list
         * push           Push an element to the end of the list
         * remove         Remove the element at the specified index
-        * clone Create a duplicate of the list
-        * __setitem__ Assign a new value to the element at the specified index
         * truncate       Remove all elements past the specified index
-        * __call_type__ Return a list type for the specified element type
-        * of Create a new list containing the supplied elements
-        * empty True if there are no elements in the list
-        * len The number of elements in the list
-        * pop Remove the last element from the list
-        * new Create a new list with the specified element type

 and dictionaries